What Is Free in Paris? 25 Best Free Attractions and Things to Do (2026)

 Maison de Victor Hugo Permanent collections are generally free to visit.

-Musée d’Orsay Free access may be available on selected dates or for eligible visitors, depending on current rules.
+Musée d’Orsay Free access may be available on selected dates or for eligible visitors.

-Louvre Museum Free access may be available on selected evenings, special dates, or for eligible visitors, depending on current rules.
+Louvre Museum Free access may be available on selected dates, evenings, or for eligible visitors.

 See the Eiffel Tower Without Paying